alisidaniel/Etherum-Dapp/README.md

 # Etherum-Dapp

-# Smart contract for voting
+- Smart contract for voting

-# node index.js